 Residents in our Categorical Internal Medicine program can elect to participate in our Primary Care Track.
-Since this track is embedded within our traditional categorical training program, residents may elect to join this track either in their first, second, or third year of residency training.
+Since this track is embedded within our traditional categorical training program, residents may elect to join this track in their first, second, or third year of residency training.
 Residents participating in the primary care track have the opportunity to work closely with Dr. Collier to develop an individualized training program that meets their educational needs based on their future career goals.

 To develop well-trained, humanistic, and compassionate leaders in primary care.